 This event is designed to be a question-and-answer session, with viewers highly encouraged to submit their questions for Dr. Åslund to answer live.
 The discussion is moderated by Eurasia Center Deputy Director Melinda Haring.

-Anders Åslund is a resident senior fellow in the Eurasia Center at the Atlantic Council.
-He also teaches at Georgetown University.
+Anders Åslund was a resident senior fellow with the Atlantic Council’s Eurasia Center.
 He is a leading specialist on economic policy in Russia, Ukraine, and East Europe.
 Dr. Åslund has served as an economic adviser to several governments, notably the governments of Russia (1991-94) and Ukraine (1994-97).
 He has published widely and is the author of fourteen books, most recently Russia’s Crony Capitalism: The Path from Market Economy to Kleptocracy

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.